-- Use Shift and the keypad keys to look in the four directions mentioned above and in four diagonal directions in-between. - Use the mouse in view mode (right button, ↔).
+- Use Shift and the keypad keys to look in the four directions mentioned above and in four diagonal directions in-between. - Hold down the right mouse button in normal or yoke mode and move the mouse to change the view direction. - Use the mouse in view mode (Tab, ↔).
 This allows you to look in every direction, including up and down.
 Click the left mouse button to bring the view back to straight ahead. - The magnetic compass.
 This is located above the instrument panel.
 The compass is simple, but is affected by the acceleration of the aircraft, and magnetic abnormalities on the ground.
 Also, the compass points towards magnetic north rather than true north.
 This deviation varies depending on your location.